 C Corp Status Requirements

-- Incorporation: The business must be formally incorporated by filing the necessary documents, usually with the state in which it intends to operate.
+• Incorporation: The business must be formally incorporated by filing the necessary documents, usually with the state where it intends to operate.
 This typically involves preparing and filing Articles of Incorporation or a Certificate of Incorporation.

 S Corporations